AlexJReid/blog/content/posts/local-api/index.md

 ![Consul nodes with local addition showing](consul-local-node.png)

 > Consul LAN gossip, as its name would imply, is designed to run on low latency networks.
 Running a local agent is a bad idea, but it does not affect this demo.
-Alternatives are discussed later in this post.
+An [alternative is discussed later](#lan-gossip-and-slow-networks).

 Our _service under development_ is the `message` service, so it is registered with this local Consul agent.
 The configuration is largely the same as a deployed version of the service, only with different metadata.
 This is important as it means that we can isolate this instance of the service later on.